MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Mock-responses.md

 The following examples demonstrate how to use the `*` and `?` wildcards.

-Using the following configuration, all requests to get any users profile details will return the same response.
+When you use the following configuration, proxy responds to all requests to get any user's profile with the same response.

 ```json
 {